-Below is a list of representative publications by Beem attorneys.
+Below is a list of representative publications by Beem patent attorneys in Chicago.
 Download options are available as well.

 Rich Beem was a moderator for “Hot Topics in International IP Law and Practice” at the American Bar Association’s 26th Annual Intellectual Property Law Conference, April 6-9, 2011 at the Crystal Gateway Marriott Hotel in Arlington, Virginia.
 As president of AIPPI-US, he…